Palanga: Places of interest

 In the summer, many tourists come to visit and stay in Palanga, both for its beaches and to enjoy the maritime atmosphere.
 There is a carnival centred on Jonas Basanavičius Street, which is a pedestrian-only thoroughfare during the high season.
 There are dozens of restaurants, bars, rides, and other forms of entertainment.
 A new observation wheel opened in ~2021 scaling 40 meters.
 It is claimed its to be the tallest wheel in all of the baltic states.
 At the end of Jonas Basanavičius Street is Palanga Pier, a wooden structure extending about 470 meters into the Baltic Sea.

 The aforementioned Palanga Amber Museum is open to the public, as are as the museum's extensive botanical gardens.
 Anaičiai Ethnographic Cemetery holds a collection of 19th- and early 20th-century graves.
 In the Sculpture Garden, one can find 28 contemporary statues by artists from Armenia, Estonia, Latvia, Lithuania and Ukraine.

 Also found in Palanga is one of the oldest operating pharmacies in Lithuania.
 It was established in the mid-19th century.

-The city is also home to a regional radio station, FM Palanga.

 Of interest is Villa Anapilis built in 1898 and recently restored to its interwar state.
 Its name refers to the Anapilis mountain, allegedly the place of the afterlife in Lithuanian pagan mythology.